jaxx0rr/PetTracker/README.md

 - 📍 Shows pet names, positions, and real-time distance
 - 🐺 Supports any TamableAnimal (wolves, cats, parrots, foxes, etc.)
 - 🔄 Automatically updates tracked pets while the item is in your inventory
-- 🧭 Scan nearby pets (in loaded chunks) to discover new tameable entities
+- 🧭 Scan nearby pets (in loaded chunks)
 - 🛰️ Deep scan (singleplayer only) for all tamed pets in the current dimension, including those in unloaded chunks
 - ✅ Simple UI for teleporting to or removing pets from the list
 - 🎨 Visual distinction for globally scanned pets not currently rendered in client view